Support Sets in Exponential Families and Oriented Matroid Theory: Exponential families

+illustrates that the radical of the circuit ideal is the toric ideal, i.e.~any solution of the toric ideal also solves $p_{1}p_{4}-p_{2}p_{3}=0$.

+It is not easy to find a \emph{hierarchical} model whose Markov basis does not consist of circuit vectors.
+In \cite{aoki03:_markov}, S.~Aoki and A.~Takemura give an example.
+Interestingly, neither the full Markov basis nor a circuit basis of this model are known. \end{Exa}

-Finding a Markov basis is in general a non-trivial task, see \cite{hemmecke09:_comput}.
-It seems to be much easier to compute the circuits of a matrix.
-However, a minimal Markov basis is usually much smaller than a circuit basis, and thus it is easier to handle (but cf.~the next remark).
-For experiments in this direction we recommend the open source software package \verb|4ti2| \cite{4ti2} which can compute circuits as well as Markov bases. \end{Rem} \begin{Rem} Using arguments from matroid theory the number of circuits can be shown to be less or equal than $\binom{m}{r+2}$, where $m=|\mathcal{X}|$ is the size of the state space and $r$ is the dimension of the exponential family $\mathcal{E}_{q,A}$, see \cite{DosaSzalkaiLaflamme04}.
-This gives us an upper bound on the number of implicit equations which is necessary to describe $\clEqA$.
+\begin{Rem} Using arguments from matroid theory the number of circuits can be shown to be less than or equal to $\binom{m}{r+2}$, where $m=|\mathcal{X}|$ is the size of the state space and $r$ is the dimension of $\mathcal{E}_{q,A}$, see \cite{DosaSzalkaiLaflamme04}.
+This gives an upper bound on the number of implicit equations describing $\clEqA$.
 Note that $\binom{m}{r+2}$ is usually much larger than the codimension $m - r - 1$ of $\mathcal{E}_{q,A}$ in the probability simplex.
-In contrast to this, if we only want to find an implicit description of all probability distributions of $\mathcal{E}_{q,A}$, which have full support, then $m - r - 1$ equations are enough: We can test $p\in\mathcal{E}_{q,A}$ by checking whether $\log(p/q)$ lies in the column span of $A$.
-This amounts to checking whether $\log(p/q)$ is orthogonal to $\ker A$, which is equivalent to $m - r - 1$ equations, once we have chosen a basis of $\ker A$.
+In contrast, if we only want to find an implicit description of all probability distributions of $\mathcal{E}_{q,A}$, which have full support, then $m - r - 1$ equations are enough: We can test $p\in\mathcal{E}_{q,A}$ by checking whether $\log(p/q)$ lies in the row span of $A$.
+This amounts to checking whether $\log(p/q)$ is orthogonal to $\ker A$, which is equivalent to $m - r - 1$ equations after choosing a basis of $\ker A$.

 It turns out that even in the boundary the number of equations can be further reduced: In general we do not need all circuits for the implicit description of $\clEqA$.
-For instance, in Example \ref{exa:1Dexpfam}, the equations \ref{eq:Markoveqs2} and \ref{eq:Markoveqs3} are equivalent given \ref{eq:Markoveqs1}, i.e.~we only need two of the three circuits to describe $\clEqA$.
+For instance, in Example~\ref{exa:1Dexpfam}, the equations~\eqref{eq:Markoveqs2} and~\eqref{eq:Markoveqs3} are equivalent given~\eqref{eq:Markoveqs1}, i.e.~we only need two of the three circuits to describe $\clEqA$.
 Unfortunately we do not know how to find a minimal subset of circuits that characterizes the closure of the exponential family.
-Of course, in the algebraic case discussed in the previous remark this question is equivalent to determining a minimal generating set of the circuit ideal among the circuits. \end{Rem}
+In the algebraic case discussed in the previous remark this question is equivalent to determining a minimal generating set of the circuit ideal among the circuit vectors. \end{Rem}